hagax8/ancestry_viz/README.md

 You can find out how these files were created by [clicking here](https://github.com/hagax8/uGTM/wiki/Appendix:-Generate-ancestry-files).

-## Second step: visualization:
+## Build GTM and t-SNE maps

-To build a map with parameters [k,m,l,s] = [16,4,0.1,0.3] and 10 principal components, run the following command:
+To build a GTM with parameters [k,m,l,s] = [16,4,0.1,0.3] and 10 principal components, run the following command:

 ```
 python runGTM.py --model GTM --data recoded_1000G.noadmixed.mat \